-- (1) The purpose of this Subsection is to improve on the accuracy and timeliness of information when an enrollee is covered by more than one Health Insurer, and to communicate to affected parties which Insurer's coverage is primary. - (2) Health Insurers shall (i) accept a common coordination of benefits ("COB") form approved by the Commissioner; (ii) submit to the Commissioner for approval a procedure to inform contracted providers of a manual and electronic use of the common COB form in provider settings; (iii) not alter the common COB form, except for use internally by the Insurer, or on the Insurer's website, and in these excepted instances only the Insurer's name and contact information may be added to the form; (iv) accept the common COB form submitted by the provider on behalf of patient; and (v) no later than January 1, 2016 include a flag within the insurance eligibility look-up section of its website indicating the most recent information available to the Insurer on additional coverage by another Health Insurer, the last update of an enrollee's COB information.
-Health Insurers may continue to use their own COB form as part of an annual member survey.

-- (3) Health insurers shall participate in a centralized registry for coverage information designated by the Commissioner.
-If the Centers for Medicare and Medicaid Services designates a centralized registry, Health Insurers shall participate in the CMS-designated registry no later than one calendar year from the date of use of the designated registry by Medicare, unless such deadline is extended by the Commissioner. - (4) Health insurers shall establish written standards and procedures to notify providers of all eligibility determinations electronically and telephonic at the time eligibility determination is requested by the provider. - (d) Appeals of "timely filing" denials. - (1) This Subsection is intended to permit a provider to appeal the denial of a claim for failure to file the claim within the time period provided for in the participation agreement when the provider exercised due diligence in submitting the claim in a timely manner, or when the claim is filed late due to no fault of the provider. - (2) Health insurers shall accept a provider appeal of a denial for failure to meet timely claim filing requirements so long as the claim is submitted to the correct Health Insurer within 180 days of the date of receipt by the provider of a denial from the initial, incorrect Health Insurer, provided that the initial claim was submitted to the incorrect Health Insurer within 180 days of the date of service. - (3) Health Insurers shall not deny the appeal of a claim based on failure to meet timely filing requirements in the event that the provider submits all of the following documentation: - (A) A copy of the timely filing denial; - (B) Written documentation that the provider billed another Health Insurer or the patient within at least 180days of the date of service; - (C) If the provider billed another Health Insurer, an electronic remittance advice, explanation of benefits or other communication from the plan confirming the claim was denied and not paid, or inappropriate payment was returned; - (D) If the provider billed the patient, acceptable documentation may include: (i) benefit determination documents from another carrier, (ii) a copy of provider's billing system information documenting proof of an original carrier claim submission, (iii) a patient billing statement that includes initial claim send date and the date of service, or (iv) documentation as to the exact date the provider was notified of member's correct coverage, who notified the provider, how the provider was notified and a brief, reasonable statement as to why the provider did not initially know the patient was not covered by carrier.
+- (1) The purpose of this Subsection is to improve on the accuracy and timeliness of information when an enrollee is covered by more than one insurer, and to communicate to affected parties which insurer's coverage is primary. - (2) Health insurers shall (i) accept a common coordination of benefits ("COB") form approved by the Commissioner; (ii) submit to the Commissioner for approval a procedure to inform contracted providers of a manual and electronic use of the common COB form in provider settings; (iii) not alter the common COB form, except for use internally by the insurer, or on the insurer's website, and in these excepted instances only the insurer's name and contact information may be added to the form; (iv) accept the common COB form submitted by the provider on behalf of patient; and (v) include a flag within the insurance eligibility look-up section of its website indicating the last update of an enrollee's COB information.
+Health insurers may continue to use their own COB form as part of its annual member survey. - (3) Health insurers shall participate in a centralized registry for coverage information designated by the Commissioner by January 1, 2016.
+If the Centers for Medicare and Medicaid Services designates a centralized registry, health insurers shall participate in the CMS designated registry no later than one calendar year from the date of use of the designated registry by Medicare. - (4) Health insurers shall establish written standards and procedures to notify providers of all eligibility determinations electronically or telephonic at the time eligibility determination is requested by the provider. - (e) Appeals of "timely filing" denials. - (1) This Subsection is intended to permit a provider to appeal the denial of a claim for failure to file claim within the time period provided for in the participation agreement when the provider exercised due diligence in submitting the claim in a timely manner, or when the claim is filed late due to no fault of the provider. - (2) Health insurers shall accept a provider appeal for failure to meet timely claim filing requirement so long as the appeal is submitted to the carrier within 180 of date that the provider received proof that the carrier was the primary carrier. - (3) Health insurers shall not deny a claim based on failure to meet timely filing requirements in the event that the provider submits all of the following documentation: - (A) A copy of the timely filing denial; - (B) Written documentation that the provider billed another plan or the patient within at least 90 days of the date of service; - (C) If provider billed another plan, an electronic remittance advice, explanation of benefits or other communication from the plan confirming the claim was denied and not paid or inappropriate payment was returned; - (D) If provider billed the patient, acceptable documentation may include: (i) benefit determination documents from another carrier, (ii) a copy of provider's billing system information documenting proof of an original carrier claim submission, (iii) a patient billing statement that includes initial claim send date and the date of service, or (iv) documentation as to exact date the provider was notified of member's coverage under carrier, who notified the provider, how the provider was notified and a brief statement as to why the provider did not initially know the patient was not covered by carrier.
 Practice management and billing system information can be used as supportive documentation for these purposes.